-This change means that blockchain guarantees security and trust for all recorded information without needing a third party.
-This new confidence for the average person is a breath of fresh air, but things could get tricky for large corporations positioned as critical third parties.
+This change means blockchain guarantees security and trust for all recorded information without needing a third party.
+This new confidence for the average person is fresh air, but things could get tricky for large corporations positioned as critical third parties.

 The Creators of Blockchain